How to Design a Small Bouldering Gym:

-Small bouldering gyms are becoming increasingly popular in dense urban areas, local neighbourhoods, and commercial centres.
-They are also common in regions where climbing is still new, giving people an accessible way to discover, enjoy, and grow to love the sport.
+Small bouldering gyms are becoming increasingly common in dense urban areas, local neighbourhoods, and commercial centres.
+They often serve as an accessible entry point to climbing, particularly in regions where the sport is still developing.

 Smart Strategies for Small Bouldering Gyms